Feinstein announces re-election, Democratic war looms

 Markos Moulitsas, the founder of the liberal Daily Kos blog, which is based in the Bay Area, said he wants to work with de Leon to "beat the most pro-Trump Blue-state Dem in the country!"

-Still, the state’s expansive size and notoriously expensive media markets make it challenging for upstarts to break through.
-And the "jungle primary" system, in which the top two candidates from any party advance to the general election, is designed to have a moderating influence that could help protect Feinstein.
+Still, the state’s size and notoriously expensive media markets make it challenging for upstarts to break through.
+And the "jungle primary" system, in which the top two candidates, regardless of party, advance to the general election, is designed to have a moderating influence, which could help protect Feinstein.

 But Feinstein's vulnerabilities extend beyond her left flank to include generational ones.